 With outpatient medicine, you are seeing patients in the clinic.
 When you think of going to the doctor, this is generally what you think of.
 You have an appointment, go to the clinic, wait an excessively long time, and then see your physician for 15 minutes to discuss your concerns.

-In contrast to internal medicine, which is primarily focused on adult patients, family medicine is focused less on a specific patient population, like adults for internal medicine, or children for pediatrics, or women for gynecology, and is instead focused on the social unit of the family.
+In contrast to internal medicine, which is primarily focused on adult patients, family medicine is focused less on a specific patient population—such as adults for internal medicine, children for pediatrics, or women for gynecology—and is instead focused on the social unit of the family.

 The differences and similarities between family medicine and internal medicine are often confusing.
-Both residencies are generally 3 years.
-However, internal medicine has much more inpatient and ICU, or intensive care unit, training.
+Both residencies are generally 3 years; however, internal medicine has much more inpatient and ICU (Intensive Care Unit) training.
 Internal medicine also has significant training in internal medicine subspecialties, like endocrinology, rheumatology, infectious diseases, cardiology, and the like.
 While outpatient clinic medicine is included, it’s less heavily emphasized.

 With family medicine, outpatient medicine is the primary focus, although they do receive a bit of gynecology, surgery, musculoskeletal, and other specialty training.
 In short, family medicine places an emphasis on outpatient medicine, continuity of care, health maintenance, and disease prevention.
 Internal medicine, given its deeper adult medicine training, is often better suited for managing adult patients with complex medical histories.